o3de/o3de-extras/Templates/Ros2ProjectTemplate/Docker/README.md

 ### Custom source repos and branches

-The Dockerscripts use the following arguments to determine the repository to pull the source from.
+The Dockerscripts use the following arguments to determine the repository to pull the source:

 | Argument              | Repository                 | Default                                      |
 |-----------------------|----------------------------|----------------------------------------------|
 | O3DE_REPO             | O3DE                       | https://github.com/o3de/o3de.git             |
 | O3DE_EXTRAS_REPO      | O3DE Extras                | https://github.com/o3de/o3de-extras.git      |

-In addition the repositories, the following arguments target the branch, commit, or tag to pull from their corresponding repository
+In addition to repositories, the following arguments target the branch, commit, or tag to pull from their corresponding repository:

 | Argument                | Repository                       | Default     |
 |-------------------------|----------------------------------|-------------|